Rohitsuryawanshi610/Birds_Image_Classifier/README.md

 #Approach:

-Dataset Expansion: The project significantly expanded the dataset by adding 10 new bird species.
+#Dataset Expansion: The project significantly expanded the dataset by adding 10 new bird species.
 This expansion enhances the diversity of the dataset and improves the model's ability to recognize a wider range of bird species.

-Transfer Learning: To capitalize on existing knowledge in pre-trained neural network models, state-of-the-art transfer learning techniques were employed.
-These techniques allow the fine-tuning of pre-trained models on the extended dataset, leveraging their feature extraction capabilities
+#Transfer Learning: To capitalize on existing knowledge in pre-trained neural network models, state-of-the-art transfer learning techniques were employed.
+These techniques allow the fine-tuning of pre-trained models on the extended dataset, leveraging their feature extraction capabilities.

-Data Augmentation: Data augmentation techniques were incorporated to artificially increase the dataset's size and diversity.
+#Data Augmentation: Data augmentation techniques were incorporated to artificially increase the dataset's size and diversity.
 This augmentation process involves applying various transformations to the training images, such as rotations, flips, and scaling.
 It enhances model generalization and robustness by exposing it to a broader range of bird image variations.

-Data Split: The dataset was divided into three subsets: training, validation, and test sets.
+#Data Split: The dataset was divided into three subsets: training, validation, and test sets.
 This division allows for the evaluation of the model's performance during training and its final assessment on unseen data.

 #Data Acquisition